 The following sections explains the installation of Hazelcast and Hazelcast Enterprise.
+It also includes notes and changes to consider when upgrading Hazelcast.

 3.1.1 Hazelcast

 You can find Hazelcast in standard Maven repositories.
 If your project uses Maven, you do not need to add additional repositories to your pom.xml or add hazelcast-<version>.jar file into your classpath (Maven does that for you).
 Just add the following lines to your pom.xml: